Pear: Cultivation

-According to Pear Bureau Northwest, about 3000 known varieties of pears are grown worldwide.
+According to Pear Bureau Northwest, about 3,000 known varieties of pears are grown worldwide.
 The pear is normally propagated by grafting a selected variety onto a rootstock, which may be of a pear or quince variety.
 Quince rootstocks produce smaller trees, which is often desirable in commercial orchards or domestic gardens.
 For new varieties the flowers can be cross-bred to preserve or combine desirable traits.
 The fruit of the pear is produced on spurs, which appear on shoots more than one year old.

-Three species account for the vast majority of edible fruit production, the European pear Pyrus communis subsp. communis cultivated mainly in Europe and North America, the Chinese white pear (bai li) Pyrus × bretschneideri, and the Nashi pear Pyrus pyrifolia (also known as Asian pear or apple pear), both grown mainly in eastern Asia.
+There are four species which are primarily grown for edible fruit production: the European pear Pyrus communis subsp. communis cultivated mainly in Europe and North America, the Chinese white pear (bai li) Pyrus × bretschneideri, the Chinese pear Pyrus ussuriensis, and the Nashi pear Pyrus pyrifolia (also known as Asian pear or apple pear), which are grown mainly in eastern Asia.
 There are thousands of cultivars of these three species.
 A species grown in western China, P. sinkiangensis, and P. pashia, grown in southern China and south Asia, are also produced to a lesser degree.

 Other species are used as rootstocks for European and Asian pears and as ornamental trees.
-Pear wood is close-grained and at least in the past was used as a specialized timber for fine furniture and making the blocks for woodcuts.
-The Manchurian or Ussurian Pear, Pyrus ussuriensis (which produces unpalatable fruit) has been crossed with Pyrus communis to breed hardier pear cultivars.
-The Bradford pear (Pyrus calleryana 'Bradford') in particular has become widespread in North America, and is used only as an ornamental tree, as well as a blight-resistant rootstock for Pyrus communis fruit orchards.
-The Willow-leaved pear (Pyrus salicifolia) is grown for its attractive, slender, densely silvery-hairy leaves.
+Pear wood is close-grained and has been used as a specialized timber for fine furniture and making the blocks for woodcuts.
+The Manchurian or Ussurian Pear, Pyrus ussuriensis (which produces unpalatable fruit primarily used for canning) has been crossed with Pyrus communis to breed hardier pear cultivars.
+The Bradford pear (Pyrus calleryana 'Bradford') is widespread as an ornamental tree in North America, where it has become invasive in regions.
+It is also used as a blight-resistant rootstock for Pyrus communis fruit orchards.
+The Willow-leaved pear (Pyrus salicifolia) is grown for its silvery leaves, flowers, and its "weeping" form.